Patient Portal

 Simplify and clarify what type of message the user should select in the new message workflow.

-Usability tests told us having a dropdown of message types was confusing for the general public and actually led to users inundating their provider’s inboxes with many messages!This told me users do not understand what these generic message types mean - for example, what does confidentiality request really mean?
+Usability tests told us having a dropdown of message types was confusing for the general public and actually led to users inundating their provider’s inboxes with many messages!

 In this iteration, the team explored the idea of creating a guided workflow to include more descriptions of what each option means, and also aligned with the general model we created in other parts of the portal.
 I worked with our technical writer to ensure we aligned with Oracle’s standards and providing detailed descriptions.